Author Mentions in Science News Reveal Widespread Disparities Across Name-inferred Ethnicities: Is the Situation Getting More Equitable?

 \section{Is the Situation Getting More Equitable?}

 The longitudinally-rich nature of our dataset allows us to examine how author mentions in science news have changed over the last decade.
-Mention rates are on average decreasing over time, as shown by the coefficient of the \textit{mention year} scale variable in Model 5 (\sm{Table S5}).
-To examine the time trends across demographic categories, a separate Model 5 was trained to quantify the marginal change per year increase for each gender and ethnicity in our full data.
-Note that demographic attributes not under study were still included in each model, e.g., when examining the temporal changes in mention rates for male and female authors, ethnicity was still included as a factor, and vice versa.
+Mention rates are on average decreasing over time, as shown by the coefficient of the \textit{mention year} variable in Model 5 (\sm{Table S5}).
+To examine the time trends across demographic categories, a separate Model 5 was trained to quantify the marginal change in mention rate per year increase for each gender and ethnicity in our full data.
+Note that demographic attributes not under study were still included in each model, e.g., when examining the temporal changes in mention rates for men and women, ethnicity was still included in the model, and vice versa.

-As shown in \fref{fig:time}, the mention year has a negative association with author mention rates for all gender and ethnic groups, and the larger decrease for the British-origin indicates that their overall advantages are shrinking.
+As shown in \fref{fig:time}, the mention year has a negative association with author mention rates for all gender and ethnic groups, and the larger decrease for Anglo indicates that their overall advantages are shrinking.
 Indeed, authors with non-Chinese East Asian names, one of the most disadvantaged group in this study, have the lowest decreasing rate.

-However, the estimated rates of change are relative small for most ethnic groups, suggesting that the existing disparities are unlikely to disappear in the short term without intentional behavior change.
-Since the relationship between the mention year and author's mention probability is nonlinear in the model's assumption, we are unable to make broader predictions as to when the mention equality will be reached eventually.
-We also refrain from adopting other more sophisticated time series analysis models to forecast the trajectory of mention rates in the long run, because such extrapolation will be of little practical use, especially given that the long-term changes in the academia and media practices remain unforeseeable.
+However, the estimated rates of change are relatively small for most ethnic groups, suggesting that the existing disparities are unlikely to disappear in the short term without intentional behavior change.
+We refrain from making predictions as to when the mention equality will be reached eventually, or adopting sophisticated time series models to forecast the trajectory of mention rates in the long run, because such extrapolation will be of little practical use, especially given that the long-term changes in the academia and media practices remain unforeseeable.